 Varicella (chickenpox) vaccine

 Adults should receive two doses of varicella vaccine.
 Varicella, more commonly known as chickenpox, is caused by the varicella zoster virus.
-It is highly contagious from one to two days before the rash and shortly after the onset of the rash.
+It is highly contagious from one to two days before rash onset until all the rash have dried up.

 - Those in close contact with people at high risk for severe disease (e.g. a healthcare worker or family members of an immunocompromised person)